 Features a professional steam wand!

-This for me is a big deal.
+This for me is a significant upgrade.

 Call me sad, I don’t care ;-).

-I spoke with Raj Beadle, the owner of Caffe Shop Ltd, Gaggia distributor in the UK (he was the MD of Gaggia UK until the Phillips takeover), to see if I could get a loan unit for a week or so to work on a user review.
+I spoke with Raj Beadle, the owner of Caffe Shop Ltd, Gaggia distributor in the UK (he was the MD of Gaggia UK until the Phillips takeover), to see if I could get a loan unit for a week or so to work on a user review. (water pH levels within the 6.5–7.5 range recommended by the Specialty Coffee Association)

 Now Available in Colour